flexcompute/tidy3d/tidy3d/components/data/README.md

 Field-like data also support `def colocate(x=None, y=None, z=None) -> xr.Dataset`, which returns an `xarray.Dataset` of all the field components colocated at the supplied x,y,z coordinates.
 If any of the coordinates are `None`, nothing is done to colocate along that coordinate.

-#### Data Type Map

-The ``DATA_TYPE_MAP`` is defined in `monitor_data.py` as a dictionary mapping the various `Monitor` types to the corresponding `MonitorData` types.
-This is used in the backend to select the right data type to load for a given monitor.

 ### `SimulationData` objects

-Like before, the `SimulationData` object contains all of the data for a given `Simulation`.
-The `Simulation` is still stored directly as a `pd.Field` and the `monitor_data` is still a dictionary mapping the names of the `Monitor` objects to the correspoding `MonitorData` objects.
+The `SimulationData` object contains all of the data for a given `Simulation`.
+The `Simulation` is stored directly as a field `.simulation` and the `.data` field stores a tuple of `MonitorData` objects.
+The `.monitor_data` property returns a dictionary mapping the monitor names to the corresponding `MonitorData` contents, which is consistent with the previous versions of Tidy3d.

 #### Normalizing

-The frequency-dependent data in `SimulationData` objects is normalized to the source given by `SimulationData.Simulation.normalize_index`, such that it matches exactly what is written to file (as opposed to the old workflow of the file containing un-normalized data).
+The frequency-dependent data in `SimulationData` objects is normalized to the source given by `SimulationData.simulation.normalize_index`, such that it matches exactly what is written to file (as opposed to the old workflow of the file containing un-normalized data).
 A copy of the `SimulationData` with a different normalization can be obtained using the

 Normalization is achieved through the
 ```python